LAPTOP REPAIR GLOSSARY / MACBOOK

 MacBook repair without Apple prices.

 Screen, battery, keyboard, liquid damage, and logic board repair for all MacBook models.
-Free diagnosis, 90-day warranty.
+Free diagnosis, up to 6-month warranty.